Online Estate Agents: The Definitive Guide

 However, some online estate agents offer packages with added extras where they will arrange your viewings, and they will enlist an ‘expert’ in your area to show your home to the potential buyers, so you don’t have to.

-How much do online estate agents charge?
+How much are online estate agent fees?

 Online estate agents usually charge between £99-£1,000.
 It all depends on the service and agent you go for.
-However, the charge is almost always considerably less than a traditional estate agent, and is always a fixed-fee, rather than dependant on what your home sells for.
+However, the charge is almost always considerably less than a traditional estate agent fee, and is always a fixed-fee, rather than dependant on what your home sells for.
 This is a great advantage for those who need to save in advance or are selling a higher value property.